MateuszMielniczuk/arch-linux-snapshots/README.md

 TIMELINE_LIMIT_YEARLY="5"
 ```

-To manually create snapshots use command:
+To manually create snapshots use command with the description use:

 ```sh
 snapper create --description "my_snapshot_name"